jundalisay/superb/content/en/research/socrates/simple-republic/book-5/chapter-3.md

-+++
+---
+title: "Knowledge Versus Opinion"
+heading: "Chapter 3 of Book 5"
+date: 2015-09-26
+image: "/covers/republic.jpg"
-title= "Knowledge Versus Opinion" date= 2015-09-09 image= "/covers/republic.jpg" description= "Knowledge is the total perception and understanding of a thing, but Opinion is a single perception or view of it." linkf= "/research/socrates/simple-republic/book-6/chapter-1/" linkftext= "Chapter 1" linkb= "/research/socrates/simple-republic/book-5/chapter-2/" linkbtext= "Chapter 2" icon= "/icons/soc.png"
+description: "Knowledge is the total perception and understanding of a thing, but Opinion is a single perception or view of it"
-+++
+author: "Socrates"
+icon: "/icons/soc.png"
+---

 {{< l a="Socrates" >}}
 Then let us enact this law that our guardians are neither to devastate the lands of Hellenes nor to burn their houses.